A winch is a great tool for vehicle recovery. It’s a good friend in times of need.

 - Check the cooling fans.

-The good news for you is that we’ve already created an infographic which will provide you a better idea about those factors.
+The good news for you is that I’ve already created an infographic which will provide you a better idea about those factors.
 Let’s enjoy the visuals.

 Please include attribution to https://winchmania.com/used-winch-buying-guide/ with this infographic.